Pilot Bob Gillan of Hope of the Nations is delivering non-food items. He is helping the needy on the Zambezi in 2007.

 A team effort with the pilot

-Our role was to provide a ground coordinator Mark Mitchell who attended meetings whilst the Hope of the Nations and Mercy Air pilots were flying.
-Mark also coordinated the under slung loads and their pick-up.
+Our role was to provide a ground coordinator: Mark Mitchell.
+He went to the planning meetings, whilst the Hope of the Nations and Mercy Air pilots were flying.
+Mark also helped with the under slung loads and their pick-up.
 Helicopter sling work is a specialist flying.
-Not only did we do it, we learnt many lessons from the experience.
+And we learnt many lessons from the experience.

 We also met pilot Andrew Shipton for the first time.
 He was a pilot for NAC at the time, and they also responded.